thiagobarrosjp/ClimaStation/DEVELOPMENT_LOG.md

 - Pipeline restricted to the DWD path:
 https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/
 - crawl_dwd.py has been modified to create a tree structure of the DWD repository.
+- download_samples.py has been created from scratch and it only download samples of zip files.
+- inspect_archives.py has been created from scratch.
+This file outputs one [timestamp]_archive_inspection.jsonl file and one [timestamp]_archive_inspection.pretty.json file.